Located on a 30 acre site on the North side of Stanford, KY, the home of Kentucky Fresh Harvest used to be a working

 For this reason at Kentucky Fresh Harvest we are focused on the niche vegetable markets.
 The domestic market for niche vegetable items, such as cherry tomatoes and bell peppers, is strong and growing as the demand for these crops outstrips domestic supply by several billion dollars annually.
 We can supply a portion of that demand with fresh, high-quality vegetables grown right here in Lincoln County and, by offering domestically grown produce even during the winter months, we can capitalize on peak pricing and fetch a higher average price for our produce.

 Thanks to our agronomist’s expertise in implementing the latest advances in agricultural science and technology, our facility will grow vegetables in optimum conditions every single day of the year.
 In fact, our greenhouses can yield up to 10 times the number of marketable vegetables per acre that an open field operation can produce, and approximately a number of times that of a low-technology greenhouse.
 This allows us to compete with the volumes offered by open-field operations while occupying a fraction of the acreage.
 Buyers on the wholesale market representing large retailers and restaurant chains increasingly prefer to source produce from growers that can, like us, provide a stable supply of vegetables throughout the year.
 It's less complicated for buyers and more reliable.

-Furthermore, our produce will have a longer shelf life and excellent quality thanks to advances in technology and the expert agricultural skills of our Israeli partner.
-OAPI's cherry tomatoes, for example, boast three to five days of additional shelf life and their bell peppers last up to five days longer than the same vegetables imported from out of the country.
+Furthermore, our produce will have a longer shelf life and excellent quality thanks to our advanced technology as well as our team’s expert agricultural skills.
+Cherry tomatoes grown in our system, for example, boast three to five days of additional shelf life and our bell peppers last up to five days longer than the same vegetables imported from out of the country.